nancyonyejiaka/image-processor/README.md

 # Image Processor

 ## Overview
-Image Processor is a sophisticated GUI-based application designed for efficient image manipulation and analysis.
+Image Processor is a GUI-based application designed for efficient image manipulation and analysis.
 This tool stands out for its user-friendly interface, comprehensive image processing commands, and robust histogram display features.

 ### Key Features
 - **Intuitive Interface**: Divided into image display, save/load, and command panels for seamless user interaction.